nil-andreu/machinelearningcourse/README.md

 - Udemy Course: https://www.udemy.com/course/machinelearningpython/
 Highly recommended taking it for an introduction to the Data Science.

+Also, there are parts from the SoloLearn, specifically from:
+- Data Science
+- Machine Learning

 ### Books:
 Not used yet